pyexcel/pyexcel/README.md

 # pyexcel [![Build Status](https://api.travis-ci.org/chfw/pyexcel.png)](http://travis-ci.org/chfw/pyexcel) [![codecov.io](https://codecov.io/github/chfw/pyexcel/coverage.png)](https://codecov.io/github/chfw/pyexcel) [![Documentation Status](https://readthedocs.org/projects/pyexcel/badge/?version=latest)](https://readthedocs.org/projects/pyexcel/?badge=latest) [![Download Status](https://pypip.in/d/pyexcel/badge.png)](https://pypi.python.org/pypi/pyexcel)

 **pyexcel** is a wrapper library to read, manipulate and write data in different excel formats: csv, ods, xls, xlsx and xlsm.
 Its mission is to let you focus on data itself and it deals with different file formats.
 But this library does not support fonts, colors and charts.
+ODS format support is provided by pyexcel-ods and pyexcel-ods3.

 It was created due to the lack of uniform programming interface to access data in different formats.
 A developer needs to use different methods of different libraries to read the same data in different excel formats, hence the resulting code is cluttered and unmaintainable.